yanchaoluo/STAT545-hw-Luo-Yanchao/hm4/hm04_Luo_Yanchao.md

 ![](hm04_Luo_Yanchao_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-5-1.png)

-When we compared life expectancy in Japan and Life expectancy, they increased at certain ratio from 1960 to 2007.
+When we compared Life Expectancy in Japan and Life Expectancy in Canada, they almost increased at linear ratio from 1960 to 2007.

 Join, merge, look up
 --------------------